 How to apply:

-To apply, please complete the form and send it by e-mail to email@example.com.
+To apply, please complete the form and send it by email to email@example.com.
 The deadline for applications is March 5, 2018.
 We will acknowledge receipt of your application by email.
 The grant recipients will be notified directly and announced publicly in May 2018.

-The timeline of the projects is one year, and funding will be provided in a single lump sum payment at the start of the project.
-Successful applicants agree to begin their research projects no later than September 1, 2017 and submit the results of the project to Ida Institute no later than September 1, 2018.
+The timeline of the projects is one year and funding will be provided in a single lump sum payment at the start of the project.
+The grant recipients agree to begin their research projects no later than September 1, 2018 and submit a report on the results to the Ida Institute no later than September 1, 2019.

 The grant recipients are expected to sign a project agreement with the Ida Institute on provisions relating to confidentiality and the allocation of project results.
 If the results have not been disseminated through scientific channels (peer reviewed publications, book chapters or similar) within six months from the submission of the report, or if no agreements have been made to this effect, the Ida Institute reserves the right to publish the report and promote the research at its own discretion with due acknowledgment of the author.